 AECOM conducted a rare, threatened, and endangered species review and general field habitat surveys within areas crossed by the Project survey area.
 This report will be used to assist AEP Ohio Transco's efforts to avoid impacts to threatened and endangered species potentially present in the survey area during construction activities.
 The first phase of the survey involved a review of online lists of federal and state species of concern.
 In addition to the review of available literature, AECOM submitted a request to Ohio Department of Natural Resources (ODNR) Ohio Natural Heritage Database (ONHD) for Geographical Information System (GIS) records of species of concern that were reported within close proximity to the Project.
 AECOM also submitted coordination letters to the USFWS, ODNR - Division of Wildlife (DOW), and ODNR - Division of Soil and Water Resources (DSWR) soliciting comments on the Project.
-Agency-identified species and available species-specific information was reviewed to identify the various habitat types that listed species are known to frequent.
+Agency-identified species are known to frequent.
 AECOM field ecologists conducted a general habitat survey in conjunction with the stream and wetland field survey on March 20th, 2017 and January 22, 2018.